Removal of spoilage organisms for a clear and bright wine

 Pall’s recommended membrane filters are laboratory challenge tested to qualify or determine typical retention to wine specific microorganisms like Oenococcus oeni and Dekkera bruxellensis.
 Furthermore, these final filters are fully integrity testable in situ, providing assurance of product performance.

-Reducing Cost and maintaining Flavor
+Reducing Wine Final Filtration Cost and maintaining Flavor

-Supor Beverage Filter
+Supor® Beverage Filter

 Supor Beverage filter cartridges are hydrophilic membrane filters designed for reliable retention of spoilage microorganisms in the final filtration wine.
+The product family comes in two grades 0.45 micron and 0.65 micron.

-The cartridge is constructed from one layer of 0.45 micron polyethersulfone (PES) membrane in a laid-over pleat configuration.
+The cartridge is constructed from one layer of polyethersulfone (PES) membrane in a laid-over pleat configuration.
 The single open ended (SOE) configuration is designed to fit into sanitary housings to ensure effective microbial reduction and assembly integrity.

 Supor Beverage filter cartridges are suitable for exposure to repeated hot water sanitization and in situ steam sterilization cycles for longer service life.
 The laid-over pleat configuration combined with optimized support and drainage materials, provide increased mechanical strength during operation, repeated hot water, chemical and steam sanitization and thus, high throughput.